 Indeed, other infection metrics such as abundance and intensity would better reflect spatial variation and risk assessment of host-population as well as individual-impact.
 However, as mentioned, these metrics would be impossible to accurately measure for all the different methods compared in our study.
 We did estimate the intensity of infection on a semi-quantitative scale from 1 to 5 for all fishes caught using the fishing methods (i.e., minnow trap and seine net).
-After reflection, we decided not to use this infection intensity data in the current manuscript because we could not compare this data among all sampling methods
+After reflection, we decided not to use this infection intensity data in the current manuscript because we could not compare this data among all sampling methods, which was one of the main goals of our study.